-While making the switch to raw requires patience, transitioning felines to cooked food also takes time.
+While making the switch to whole food requires patience, transitioning felines to cooked food also takes time.

 Is your kitten a new arrival?
 If so, we suggest keeping them on the food they’re used to during the first week, as they need time to acclimatise.
 Moving home can cause young kittens considerable stress, and some may develop picky eating habits.